benjaminweymouth/ETH-Crowdsale-Smart-Contracts-KaseiCoin/README.md

 In this subsection, you’ll deploy the crowdsale to a local blockchain.
 You’ll then perform a real-world, preproduction test of your crowdsale.
 To do so, complete the following steps:

-###  **Important:** Record a short video or take screenshots that illustrate the following steps as evidence of your deployed crowdsale contract.

 1. Deploy the crowdsale to a local blockchain by using Remix, MetaMask, and Ganache.

  [![Crowdsale-Smart-Contracts-KaseiCoin](https://github.com/benjaminweymouth/ETH-Crowdsale-Smart-Contracts-KaseiCoin/blob/main/Resources/Screenshot4v2.png)](https://github.com/benjaminweymouth/ETH-Crowdsale-Smart-Contracts-KaseiCoin/edit/main/README.md)